The New Maoist Conflict In Nepal

 CONCLUSION

-Considering the often criticized political priorities of Nepal’s government, ignorance towards the voice of oppositions, and years of repression of oppositional groups, the Government of Nepal may highly benefit from mindful reflection.
+Considering Nepal’s government’s often criticized political priorities, ignorance towards the voice of opposition, and years of repression of oppositional groups, the Government of Nepal may highly benefit from mindful reflection.
 Nevertheless, the Communist Party’s violent approaches are, from my perspective, not justifiable.
-Therefore, a mediator bringing the two sides together utilizing mindfulness as a basis for mediation has the potential to improve existing tensions.
+Therefore, a mediator bringing the two sides together utilizing mindfulness as a basis for mediation can potentially improve existing tensions.

 REFERENCES